chainrunner8/stat-arb-bot/README.md

 Except for the message signing and request sending functions in sessionPrivate.py that were taken from the Kraken API documentation by Crypto Facilities Ltd, all the code for this bot is original and written by myself.

+This version of the bot is fully functional as of April 2024 but doesn't have any real edge, this is something I'm working on by perfecting the strategy and tuning the execution parameters.
+Should I find a way to make serious money with this bot, of course I won't upload it on here!

 The strategy folder contains the modules that:
 - fetch historical price data for all tradeable symbols on Kraken Futures,
 - run the Engle-Granger cointegration test on all possible pairs of symbols,